michaelskyba/rets/README.md

 Here, the literal string "password" will be used as the password.
 This is only a problem if a malicious agent has direct access to the database, which would never happen.

+The resetting of ``sql_mode`` is necessary to remove ``STRICT_TRANS_TABLES``, which refuse to add data that exceeds the specified maximum length instead of truncating it.
+Since the hipsters who push to the upstream TREB database ignore their own MaximumLength metadata specifications, causing data that exceeds our SQL maximum length specifications, this is necessary.

 Log in and create the tables:
 ```